OnofriAndreaPG/stats4biology/static/_StatbookEng/exercises.md

 |           Submersion  | 403 |  380  | 336  | 101  | 293   |

-1. Write the linear model for this study and explain the model components
-2. Compute the ANOVA
-3. Check for the basic assumptions
-4. Compare the means
-5. Present the results and comment on them
 [Sheet: 10.1]

 ### Exercise 2

-A fertilisation trial was conducted according to a RCBD with five replicates.
+A fertilisation trial was conducted according to a randomised complete block design with five replicates.
 One value is missing for the second treatment in the fifth block.
 The observed data are percentage contents in P~2~ O~5~ in leaf samples:

               Treatment       1      2     3      4      5
   ----------------------- ------ ------ ----- ------ ------